justminime/k8s_exercise/README.md

 ## 1.)
 We want to deploy two containers that scale independently from one another.
 1. deploy user-api
-This container runs 2 replicas pod of a small API that returns users from a database.
+This container runs 2 replicas pod of a small API that returns users from a database. and 1 isolated users mongodb.

     ```bash
     kubectl apply -f user-deployment.yaml
     ```

 2. deploy shift-api
-This container runs 3 replicas pod of a small API that returns users from a database.
+This container runs 3 replicas pod of a small API that returns users from a database. and 1 isolated shifts mongodb

     ```bash
     kubectl apply -f shift-deployment.yaml
-    ```

-3. deploy mongodb
-This container runs 1 replicas pod of mongoDB.

-    ```bash
-    kubectl apply -f db-deployment.yaml
     ```